carpentries/instructor-training/_extras/guide.md

 ### Using Slides

-Whether or not slides should be used be used during instructor training is a subject of [frequent discussion][great-slide-issue].
+Whether or not slides should be used during instructor training is a subject of [frequent discussion][great-slide-issue].

 The main **advantage** is that slides provide a visual aid when explaining